DESIGNING THE FUTURE

 The construction of any development requires compliance with all relevant building codes, regulations, certifications and practices at all levels of governments and certification bodies.
-To build a sustainable community development will be inclusive of and go beyond these requirements (refer to preliminary Executive Summary) to create superior buildings from those currently being constructed.
+To build a sustainable urban community development will be inclusive of and go beyond these requirements to create superior buildings from those currently being constructed.

 Urban Integration Working Group will bring together the skills and the team to move forward to create that vision.

 Building the future is not easy.
 What it requires is our ability to rise to the challenges and find the resources to make a difference to our future urban environments to demonstrate a better way to integrate the best of design into a development that goes beyond the minimum requirements and creates a vibrant, healthy and sustainable community.

 We do not know what is possible until we try.